NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox duration increased by 1 frame
   - Launches
   - Lift adjusted
+- 2A launches instead of sweeps with more lift
+- 6A
+  - Second hit launches far and away
+  - Y cancel removed
+- 4A
+  - Window improved
+  - Can move immediately on appearance
+- 8B
+  - Both hits have slightly more lift
+  - Two less frames recovery on landing
+- 8B(B) added as JB
 - 8A
   - Teleports in front of the opponent
   - Can be grabbed
   - Cannot do follow ups on whiff
-- 8B
-  - Both hits have slightly more lift
-  = Two less frames recovery on landing
-- 8B(B) added as JB
-- RB
-  - Changed to be strong on block
-  - Launches upwards
-  - Hitbox duration increased by 8 frames
 - JB
   - Doesn't float as high in the startup
   - Has slightly more height and launch angle change
-- 5A
-  - Is super cancellable
-  - Turns back turned opponents around
-  - Slightly more lift
-- 6A
-  - Second hit launches far and away
-  - Y cancel removed
-- 4A
-  - Window improved
+- 5Y
-  - Can move immediately on appearance
-- 2A launches instead of sweeps with more lift
-- Throw works both sides
+  - Works both sides
-- Throw does 20 damage with no gate or 1 gate open
+  - Does 20 damage with no gate or 1 gate open
 - 2Y does a knockdown throw that does 30 damage
 - 5X
   - Slightly bigger shoulder hitbox